Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 - Build passive income products

-According to Harvard Business Review research on coaching, coaches who systematically delegate administrative functions grow 3-4x faster than those who handle all operations themselves.
+Harvard Business Review reports that coaches who delegate admin tasks grow 3-4x faster than those who do it all themselves.

 - Benefits & Taxes (30-40%): $12,600-23,200